torco/topos_expected_frequencies/README.txt

-ToposFreq is a library that automatically highlights the most topical words in a given large text. it supports English, Spanish, French, Italian, German, Arabic, Chinese, Japanese and Russian.
+Topos expected frequencies is a library that automatically highlights the most topical words in a given large text. it supports English, Spanish, French, Italian, German, Arabic, Chinese, Japanese and Russian.
 It is a technique for determining term frequency not based on tf-idf, but rather, on tf/cf.

 HOW TO USE